-In both states the signal always pass through the input and output buffer, so it will work as a buffer even whether the effect is bypassed.
+In both states, the signal always passes through the input and output buffer, so it will work as a buffer even whether the effect is bypassed.
 Buffering the guitar signal avoids tone sucking, this is the reason why some players place the Tube Screamer early in the pedal chain before other pedals without input buffer as the Wah Wah, and therefore keeping sound fidelity.

-The switches are implemented with a N-channel JFETs working in saturation/off mode.
-Essential part of operation is controlling the biasing of the diodes D3 and D4:
+The switches are implemented with an N-channel JFETs working in saturation/off mode.
+The essential part of their operation is to control the biasing of the diodes D3 and D4: